Nicolas Bouliane

 Walking route and public transit route

-Speaking of foreign systems, In Taiwan, I struggled to order food.
+Speaking of foreign systems, in Taiwan, I really struggled with ordering food.

 To order food, you need to: